MozillaZine

 • "A copy of Firefox is already open.
 Only one copy of Firefox can be open at a time."

-Ending the browser process or restarting the system will normally unlock the profile.
-If not, see this article article for further instructions.
+In the above examples, ending the browser process or restarting the system will normally unlock the profile.
+If not, see the Profile in use article for further instructions.

-Firefox does not start after installing the WinAmp Toolbar
+Firefox does not start after updating with ZoneAlarm ForceField enabled

 "The program must close to allow a previous installation attempt to complete.
 Please restart." on Vista